From NerdWallet Wealth Partners — a fiduciary RIA

 Two emails.
 That's it.

 You won't get marketing campaigns from us.
 You won't get sales calls.
 We don't ask for a phone number.
-Here are the only emails you'll receive after your upload.
+Here's what to expect after you upload.

 Common questions